 What a silver ticket attack shares with other types of ticket attacks is the abuse of the Kerberos vulnerability.
-This is called Kerberoasting, and it harvests password hashes for Active Directory user accounts by exploiting the Kerberos protocol.
-Kerberos is a network security protocol that authenticates service requests using secret-key cryptography.
-In addition to the silver ticket, the golden ticket and diamond ticket also attack this vulnerability.
+This is called Kerberoasting, and it harvests password hashes for Microsoft Active Directory user accounts by exploiting Kerberos, a network security protocol that authenticates service requests using secret-key cryptography.
+In addition to the silver ticket, golden ticket and diamond ticket attacks also take advantage of this vulnerability.

 The diamond ticket attack can decrypt and re-encrypt a genuine ticket granting ticket for the attacker’s use.
 A golden ticket attack gives an attacker full access to the target domain.
 Silver tickets are more specific in their use but are still a dangerous tool for malicious attackers.

 To execute a silver ticket attack, an attacker needs to already have control of a compromised target in the system environment.
 This initial compromise can come in any form of cyberattack or malware.
 Once the attacker has a way in, a silver ticket attack follows a step-by-step process to forge authorization credentials.